 Buying a property in these prominent, prime locations also provides you with an opportunity to earn rental income over the required five year hold period, which offsets a portion of the initial immigration fees.
 It also gives clients a tangible asset for their own use if they so desire.

 For those interested in the fund option, initiating the process now is a prudent financial decision and ensures a cost savings of EUR 150,000.

 In consideration of all the steps involved, administrative workload and estimated time required to meet the mandatory pre-submission requirements, Latitude has carefully determined that a cutoff date of 15th October 2021 must be met for onboarding and qualifying under the current regulations.

 You must initiate the process this October.

 Our experienced team will help you find a suitable qualifying option that meets your needs and budget while also efficiently filing your application with the authorities before the changes are implemented, ensuring you get the best possible solution for you and your family.
-Contact us today for a comprehensive consultation.
+So, don’t delay and contact us today for a comprehensive consultation.